mohammedasker/100-days-of-code/log.md

 **Today's Progress**: Trying to make drop down menu.

 **Thoughts** Yesterday, I didn't write the journal because I wasted my time on useless things like coming up with project ideas when I should've focused on coding itself.

+### Day 67: Aug 21, 2019

+**Today's Progress**: Still making drop down menu.

+**Thoughts** I cannot believe how hard is to make a mobile drop menu.
+Creating drop menu itself is ok.
+Creating an animated sandwich is also ok.
+But to do both of them at the same time?
+Not ok.
+How in the world did so many developers do that?